 Unveiling

 The plaque was unveiled by Richard Bennett DL on 10 September 2022.
 It was erected by the house owner Diz Adelman during the 2022 celebrations which marked the bi-Centenary of the founding of Huntley and Palmers.
-There was also a well-attended celebration event in nearby Christ Church during which the story was told.
+A well-attended celebration event in nearby Christ Church was however somewhat muted as it was during the period of mourning for Queen Elizabeth II so the Mayor of Reading was not able to attend.

 Background